 - Time is the most important step, and this French bread recipe is easy to follow.
 You only need to process the dough for 45 seconds!
 Yes, that's right, less than a minute.

-- Food processor: it's a necessary appliance for this recipe.
+- Food processor: It's a necessary appliance for this recipe.
 Use one that is large enough to hold all ingredients comfortably.

 Ingredients